These computer programs designed to simulate human interactions can be helpful for a business. But sometimes they're too smart for their own good.

 While chatbots have improved and could one day add convenience to our lives, the awkwardness of the growth process is all part of the fun.
+Learning about these bots that have tried but ultimately failed is sure to make you chuckle.
 [Read related article: How to Create the Best Chatbot for Your Business]

 Some chatbots work well

-All the chatbots listed can also actually do their jobs.
-UX Bear offers good insight into design principals, Poncho and its app provide daily weather updates, and InspiroBot generates instant, inspiring content (most of the time).
-So give these programs a break (except for Tay, of course).
-While they have failed in the past, it doesn't mean that they won't be reliable in the future.
+Despite the social blunders, most of these chatbots actually do their jobs.
+UX Bear offers insight into design principles, Poncho and its app provided daily weather updates, and InspiroBot generates instant, inspiring content (most of the time).
+Although chatbots have failed in the past, it doesn't mean they won't be reliable in the future.